renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Concepts/concepts-publish.md

 import TabItem from '@theme/TabItem';
 import ChatWidget from '@site/src/components/ChatWidget';

-Langflow provides several ways to publish and integrate your flows into external applications.
+Aiexec provides several ways to publish and integrate your flows into external applications.
 Whether you want to expose your flow as an API endpoint, embed it as a chat widget in your website, or share it as a public playground, this guide covers the options available for making your flows accessible to users.

 ## API access